 The exhibition is further punctuated by the graphic, spectral work of contemporary Indian artist, Prabhavathi Meppayil, and historic pieces by Jean Arp.
 Meppayil employs traditional jewelry-making techniques to form impressions on metallic surfaces, reinterpreting classic, minimalist grid patterns with unique mediums and methods.
 For Arp, biomorphic forms in bronze prove sensual and ambiguous, yet are strongly evocative of nature.

 Franklin Street becomes the perfect backdrop for a celebration of form and material in Carve, Curve, Cane.

-The exhibition at 82 Franklin Street is accompanied by a second program that opens on July 9th, at the BassamFellows headquarters in Ridgefield, Connecticut, titled Modern in Your Life: Design, Architecture and Art at The Schlumberger Administration Building.
-This second exhibition will pair designs from the studio with historical works from R & Company’s collection, curated by James Zemaitis, and works of art curated by Erica Barrish.
+The exhibition at 82 Franklin Street is accompanied by a second program that opened on July 9th at the BassamFellows headquarters in Ridgefield, Connecticut, titled Modern in Your Life: Design, Architecture and Art at The Schlumberger Administration Building.
+This exhibition pairs designs from the studio with historical works from R & Company’s collection, curated by James Zemaitis, and works of art curated by Erica Barrish.
 Modern in Your Life presents a rare opportunity to experience a fully-realized articulation of Modernist philosophy from its origin to the present.